1. What is Important in Choosing a Teacher?

 - Through Paypal you can use your Mastercard, Visa, American Express.
 Quick, safe and easy way to make online or mobile payments.
 When you select your Vocal Package you will be taken through these steps.
 If you don't have a Paypal account don't worry.
 You can still make a purchase by being a Paypal Guest without having to set up an account.
 As a Paypal Guest, you can simply use your credit card.

 - PROMOTION DEADLINES: You may purchase lessons Online or with a Personal Cheque.
-If a cheque, please mail to: Unit #8 - 821 West 10th Avenue Vancouver, BC V5Z 1L7 and kindly make cheque PAYABLE to "Paul Ouellette".
+If a cheque, please contact studio for mailing address.
+Cheque is payable to "Paul Ouellette".

 If you choose to begin your lessons BEFORE the promotion is officially over, you may arrive at your first lesson with a PERSONAL CHEQUE or CASH which includes payment for all lessons.
 You will be issued a receipt at the time of your payment.